 “When we work with large teams in a call center of 1200 people, it is not possible for all of them to co-design the experience.
 But it is really important for them to get excited and feel inspired to deliver the new, improved experience,” says Chantel Botha, BrandLove CEO & Founder.

-It's one thing for your teammates to understand the customer journey.
+It's one thing for your teammates to understand the customer journeys.
 It's another for them to experience it.
-Incorporating roleplaying and improv into your presentation is a fantastic way to get your audience to further experience the joys and pain points of your customers' journeys.
+Incorporating roleplaying and improvisation into your presentation is a fantastic way to get your audience to further experience the joys and pain points of your customers' journeys.
 There is no better way to build empathy than to actually go through what your customers are going through.

 As you can see, the question of how to present customer journey maps is not too hard to answer.
 With some preparation and planning, you can create a memorable and effective presentation that effectively communicates your message to your audience.
 Remember to keep your presentation simple, clear, and concise and to focus on the critical aspects of the customer journey.

 One key to a successful CJM presentation is to know your audience.
 Understand their needs, interests, and concerns, and tailor your presentation accordingly.
 Use visual aids and storytelling techniques to help bring the customer journey to life.
 Include examples and anecdotes that help illustrate your points.